c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 #### The wildcard pointer `void*`

 The `void*` may implicitly cast into any other pointer type.
-The `void*` [implicitly casts into any other pointer.
+The `void*` pointer implicitly casts into any other pointer.

-A void* pointer may never be dereferenced.
+A void* pointer may never be directly dereferenced or subscripted, it must first be cast to non-void pointer type.

 #### Pointer arithmetic on `void*`

 Performing pointer arithmetics on void* will assume that the element size is 1.
-This includes pointer arithmetics using subscripting.

-#### Subscripting

-Subscripting a pointer is equal to performing pointer arithmetics using the index, followed by a deref.
-Subscripts on pointers may be negative and will never do bounds checks.

-#### Deref

-Dereferencing a pointer will return the value in the memory location interpreted as the **pointee type**.

-####

 ### Struct types